AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 ## Stored Model Parameters

-* Contains a matrix.
+Contains a matrix.

 * ModelParameters[I][J]: Value of matrix at row I and column J. The rows represent the clusters.
+The columns represent the features.

 ## Constructors